Jonathan2251/lbd/source/gpu.rst

   Generally, FreeSync monitors are less expensive than their G-SYNC counterparts, but gamers generally prefer G-SYNC over FreeSync as the latter may cause ghosting, where old images leave behind artifacts [#g-sync]_.

+.. _role-shaders:

+The Role and Purpose of Shaders
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The flow for 3D/2D graphic processing is shown in :numref:`opengl_flow`.

+.. _opengl_flow:
+.. graphviz:: ../Fig/gpu/opengl-flow.gv
+  :caption: OpenGL Flow

+The compiled shaders are sent to the GPU when you call glLinkProgram().
+That is the moment the driver uploads the compiled shader binaries into GPU‑executable form.

+The glLinkProgram() is called when you finish preparing a shader program — **not when creating a mesh, and not when issuing a draw command**.

+When a game actually call `glLinkProgram()` to re-link the shader, the shader need to be compiled and load to GPU.

+Usually it is happend in game startup, level load, or creating a new shader variant (e.g., enabling shadows, fog, skinning).

+Games switch shaders constantly — sometimes hundreds of times per frame — but they do not re‑link them.

+When playing a video game, different materials, effects and rendering passes will applying to difference shaders.

+Examples:

+- When the player enters a snowy biome, ice meshes use the ice shader.
+- The axe blade uses a metal PBR shader.
+  Sparks fly when the axe blade hits stone it switch to particle shader.

 Basic geometry in computer graphics